-Other expenses were \$16,641 for the nine months ended September 30, 2014 compared to an expense of \$25,270 for the nine months ended September 30, 2013.
-The decrease in costs are primarily due to the gain on disposal of assets which for the nine months ended September 30, 2014 included initial recognized gains of \$3,541 and \$2,937 for the Company's residential Latin America music operations and DMX Canadian commercial accounts portfolio, respectively, each of which is partially contingent on the achievement of certain future key indicators.
-Additionally, the year over year comparison is further affected by a decrease in transaction costs of \$8,650 predominantly due to prior year strategic and operational review costs.
-These reductions in other expenses were offset by an increase in integration costs for various real estate consolidations and \$3,100 for an onerous contract charge incurred in the nine months ended September 30, 2014.
-Furthermore, the Company negotiated and finalized settlements including other liabilities and legal matters related to prior acquisitions, whose year over year increase offset the reduction in other expenses by \$726.
+Other expenses were \$28,229 for the year ended December 31, 2014 compared to an expense of \$30,791 for the year ended December 31, 2013.
+The decrease in costs are primarily due to the gain on disposal of assets which for the year ended December 31, 2014 included recognized gains of \$3,880 and \$1,770 on the Company's sale of its residential Latin America music operations and DMX Canadian commercial accounts portfolio, respectively, each of which includes an estimate of the fair value of consideration to be recorded depending on the outcome of certain future performance criteria.
+Additionally, the year over year comparison is further affected by a decrease in transaction costs of \$2,989 predominantly due to higher prior year strategic and operational review costs.
+These reductions in other expenses were offset by a net increase in restructuring and integration costs of \$6,183 which includes an increase in integration costs of \$10,351 primarily for various real estate consolidations and an onerous contract charge offset by a decrease in severance costs of \$4,168.